darribas/quant_geog/notes/index.md

     * Spatial statistics (regression, interpolation...)
     * Exploratory Spatial Data Analysis (ESDA) and interactive data exploration

+\note{Point pattern analysis (PPA) is the study of the spatial arrangements of points in (usually 2-dimensional) space.
+The simplest formulation is a set X = {x ∈ D} where D, which can be called the 'study region,' is a subset of Rn, a n-dimensional Euclidean space. --- A fundamental problem of PPA is inferring whether a given arrangement is merely random or the result of some process.
+The picture illustrates patterns of 256 points using four point processes.
+The clustered process results in all points having the same location.
+Popular models are those based on simple circles and ellipses, inter-point (and especially nearest neighbor) distances, quadrats, and intensity functions.
+Each model yields estimates (that can increase insights into the underlying real-world processes) as well as associated goodness-of-fit diagnostics.}
+\note{Spatial Autocorrelation: ] A measure of the degree to which a set of spatial features and their associated data values tend to be clustered together in space (positive spatial autocorrelation) or dispersed (negative spatial autocorrelation).}

 ## Statistics and ESDA (source: WikiPedia)*

 <CENTER>
 ![http://en.wikipedia.org/wiki/Spatial_analysis#mediaviewer/File:Snow-cholera-map.jpg](fig/snow.jpg)
 </CENTER>

+\note{What did John Snow do in 1854 according to Wikipedia: By talking to local residents (with the help of Reverend Henry Whitehead), he identified the source of the outbreak as the public water pump on Broad Street (now Broadwick Street).
+Although Snow's chemical and microscope examination of a water sample from the Broad Street pump did not conclusively prove its danger, his studies of the pattern of the disease were convincing enough to persuade the local council to disable the well pump by removing its handle.
+This action has been commonly credited as ending the outbreak, but Snow observed that the epidemic may have already been in rapid decline:

 ## Regional analysis*